Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

 Jamal Murray Insights vs. the Heat

+- Murray is averaging 6.6 three-point field goal attempts per game this season, which is 16.9% of his team's shots from beyond the arc.

-- Murray's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Murray's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- The Heat are the second-best defensive squad in the NBA, allowing 109.8 points per game.

-- The Heat are the sixth-ranked team in the NBA, allowing 41.9 rebounds per game.
+- Giving up 41.9 rebounds per contest, the Heat are the sixth-ranked team in the NBA.

-- The Heat are the 14th-ranked squad in the league, allowing 25.6 assists per game.

 Jamal Murray vs. the Heat